Contact us

 For the purposes of the Data Protection Act 2018 we are the controller of the personal data we collect for certain purposes as described in this privacy policy.

 We also act as a processor of personal data that Initiators collect using our engagement platform.
 In those cases it is the Initiator that is the controller.
-(See the “Teams” section below for more information on Initiators and the other organisations in the Team as identified on the Team page of the Commonplace.)
+(See 'The team' page on the relevant Commonplace for more information on Initiators and the other organisations in the Team.
+You can reach this page via the main navigation or following this URL: https://<projectname>.commonplace.is/project-team).

 We are registered with the Information Commissioner’s Office in the United Kingdom with registration number: ZA074797